Export Azure SQL Database

 6. Using SqlBackupAndFtp

-SQL Server Integration Services is an excellent platform that provides you the option to backup the Azure SQL Database easily.
+SQL Server Integration Services is an excellent platform allowing you to export the Azure SQL Database easily.

-If you have a .dtsx file or SSIS package then you can export the Azure SQL Database using the command-line tool.
-Now with the available .dtsx file, you can run it either with the DTEXEC.EXE command-line utility or with the help of the DTEXECUI application.
+If you have a .dtsx file or SSIS package, you can export the Azure SQL Database using the command-line tool.
+Now, with the available .dtsx file, you can run it either with the DTEXEC.EXE command-line utility or with the help of the DTEXECUI application.

 DTEXEC.EXE /F "Demo.dtsx"